inge4pres/opentelemetry-zig/integration_tests/README.md

 zig build integration
 ```

+The tests will run with separate collector containers, allowing for parallel execution.

 ## What the Tests Do

-The integration tests:
+Each integration test:

 1. **Check Docker Availability**: Verify that Docker is installed and accessible
-2. **Setup Data Directory**: Create a temporary directory (`/tmp/otel-integration-test-data`) for output files
+2. **Setup Data Directory**: Create a unique temporary directory for output files
-3. **Start OTLP Collector**: Launch an OpenTelemetry collector container with the configuration from `otel-collector-config.yaml`
+3. **Start OTLP Collector**: Launch an OpenTelemetry collector container with a unique name
    - The data directory is mounted to `/tmp/otel-data` inside the container
-4. **Test Metrics Export**:
+   - Configuration is loaded from `otel-collector-config.yaml`
+4. **Test Signal Export** (for each signal type - metrics, traces, logs):
-   - Send test metrics data to the collector via OTLP HTTP
+   - Send test data to the collector via OTLP HTTP
-   - Validate metrics were received by reading and parsing the generated `metrics.json` file
-   - Check for expected metric names and data points in the JSON output
-5. **Test Traces Export**:
-   - Send test trace spans to the collector via OTLP HTTP
-   - Validate traces were received by reading and parsing the generated `traces.json` file
-   - Check for expected span names and trace data in the JSON output
-6. **Test Logs Export**:
-   - Send test log records to the collector via OTLP HTTP
-   - Validate logs were received by reading and parsing the generated `logs.json` file
+   - Validate data was received by reading and parsing the generated JSON file
-   - Check for expected log records and severity levels in the JSON output
+   - Check for expected content in the JSON output
-7. **Test Compression**: Run the same tests with gzip compression enabled for metrics, traces, and logs
+5. **Test Compression**: Run the same tests with gzip compression enabled
-8. **Cleanup**: Stop and remove the collector container, then remove the temporary data directory and all files
+6. **Cleanup**: Stop and remove the collector container

 ### JSON File Validation